webix-hub/gitbook-spreadsheet-guide/formatting_dates.md

   * "ss" - the second as a number with a leading zero (00 to 59);
   * "AM/PM" - switches to the 12-hour clock and displays AM or PM accordingly.

+> As in Excel, the letter **m** can represent either months or minutes, and Webix Spreadsheet automatically selects the appropriate interpretation based on the context.
+For example, `hh:mm` means hours:minutes, while `dd.mm.yyyy` means day.month.year.

 ## Displaying Milliseconds

 To display milliseconds, add **.000** at the end of the time format: